mbelvadi/library-journal-entitlements-project/README.md

-# UPEI Library Journal Project
+# UPEI Library Journal Entitlements Project

 For a complete overview of the project please refer to the [wiki.](https://github.com/UPEI-Android/library-journal-entitlements-project/wiki)